Coherence distillation machines are impossible in quantum thermodynamics: Abstract

 \section{Abstract}

 The role of coherence in quantum thermodynamics has been extensively studied in the recent years and it is now well-understood that coherence between different energy eigenstates is a resource independent of other thermodynamics resources, such as work.
-A fundamental remaining open question is whether the laws of quantum mechanics and thermodynamics allow the existence a \emph{coherence distillation machine}, i.e. a machine that, by possibly consuming work, obtains pure coherent states from mixed states, at a nonzero rate.
-This question is related to another fundamental question: Starting from many copies of noisy quantum clocks which are (approximately) synchronized with a reference clock, can we distill synchronized clocks in pure states, at a non-zero rate?
-In this paper we study quantities called \emph{coherence cost} and \emph{distillable coherence}, which determine the rate of conversion of coherence in a standard pure state to general mixed states, and vice versa, in the context of quantum thermodynamics.
-We find that the coherence cost of any state (pure or mixed) is determined by its Quantum Fisher Information (QFI), thereby revealing a novel operational interpretation of this central quantity of quantum metrology.
-On the other hand, we show that, surprisingly, distillable coherence is zero for typical (full-rank) mixed states.
-Hence, we establish the impossibility of coherence distillation machines in quantum thermodynamics, which can be compared with the impossibility of perpetual motion machines or cloning machines.
-To establish this result, we introduce a new additive quantifier of coherence, called the \emph{purity of coherence}, and argue that its relation with QFI is analogous to the relation between the free and total energies in thermodynamics.
+A fundamental remaining open question is whether the laws of quantum mechanics and thermodynamics allow the existence of a coherence distillation machine, i.e. a machine that, by possibly consuming work, obtains pure coherent states from mixed states, at a nonzero rate.
+This is related to another fundamental question: Starting from many copies of noisy quantum clocks which are (approximately) synchronized with a reference clock, can one distill synchronized clocks in pure states, at a non-zero rate?
+Surprisingly, we find that the answer to both questions is negative for generic (full-rank) mixed states.
+However, at the same time, it is possible to distill a sub-linear number of pure coherent states with a vanishing error.